CER-REC/esa-data-bank_banque-donnees-ees/berdi/Section_06_Alignment_Sheets_index_merge/readme.md

 ## How to use the files in this repo?

 - Clone or download github files into a local directory
-- Install required python packages using virtual environment and `requirements.txt` file
+- Install required python packages from [requirements.txt](https://github.com/CER-REC/esa-data-bank_banque-donnees-ees/blob/master/requirements.txt) file by creating virtual environment
 - Activate the virtual environment
 - Open Jupyter notebook and run the files in the following order and observe results:
     - `0.
 Download PDFs and extract features of Alignment Sheets.ipynb`